 Following our combination with Express Scripts, we manage a larger global real estate portfolio and have even stronger incentives to reduce our environmental footprint in alignment with ISO 14001 continuous improvement principles.

 Our strategic sustainability performance plan supports the environmental management of our global real estate portfolio – now comprised of both Cigna and legacy Express Scripts properties.
 This best-in-class plan enables us to reduce our carbon footprint, eliminate operational inefficiencies, and significantly improve our energy efficiency.

 Our plan is focused on:

 - Increasing efficiencies in all of our building operations and investing in energy efficiency projects.

 2020 Environmental Goals

-Managing our Real Estate Portfolio
+Managing Our Real Estate Portfolio

 Green Building Certifications and Ratings

 Cigna’s strategic sustainability performance plan follows the U.S. Green Building Council's LEED® guidelines for Green Building Operations and Management.